mixpanel/docs/pages/docs/getting-started/what-to-track.md

 It takes less than 5 minutes to track events to Mixpanel.
 In this guide, we provide some quick guidance on what to track and how to track it.

 ## What to Track
-If you're just getting started, it can seem overwhelming to track everything in your product.
-We recommend starting with just 2 key events, which can provide a lot of value right of the gate:
+We recommend starting with just two events, which can provide a lot of value with little effort.

 ### Step 1: Track a Sign Up event
 Track a Sign Up event when a user creates an account.